Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "and asked for a murderer" It is so ironic that Barabbas was guilty of the exact crime they accused Jesus of—sedition (cf. Luke 23:18-19,23-25).

-3:15 "but put to death" It is surprising that in the many texts which mention Jesus' death (cf. Acts 2:23,36; 3:15; 4:10; 5:30; 7:52; 10:39; 13:28) in Acts very little is developed along the lines of Gen. 3:15 or Isaiah 53.
+3:15 "but put to death" It is surprising that in the many texts which mention Jesus' death in Acts (cf. Acts 2:23,36; 3:15; 4:10; 5:30; 7:52; 10:39; 13:28) very little is developed along the lines of Gen. 3:15 or Isaiah 53.

 There is also variety in how His death is phrased.